9 Things No One Tells You About Sleeping With A Friend

 But the problem with sleeping with a friend is that, if you’re not careful, you can change your friendship in ways you can’t change back very easily.
 You go from just being friends, to having a drunken kiss, to having sex once and swearing it will never happen again... to way more than once.
 Then, before you know it, you’re falling down the dreaded rabbit hole of being friends with benefits.
-Unless your life is a Nora Ephron film named When Harry Met Sally, we all know how that situation tends to turn out.
-Research shows that few people end up with their friend with benefits and a lot of people lose that friend all together.
+Unless your life is a Nora Ephron film called When Harry Met Sally, we all know how that situation tends to turn out.
+Research shows that few people end up with their friend with benefits, and a lot of people lose that friend all together.

 As someone who has (mistakenly) slept with a friend or two in her life, there are certain things I wish I knew before I went for it.
 Here are some things no one tells you about sleeping with a friend, but oh, how I wish they would.
-But first, check out our video on sex positions for small penises:

 1. It May Not Feel As Natural As You Might Think

 Because you may be making so many assumptions that your friendship can easily handle sex, you may also be assuming that sex with your friend is going to feel completely natural since you know each other so well.
 That’s not always the case.
 In fact, you may realize halfway through that it feels a lot weirder than you expected.
 It's not easy to transition from friends to lovers in a matter of minutes.

 2. It Might Change The Dynamic Of Your Friendship